 logitph,i,t=β0p+β1pxh,i,t

+[].

 For all target species that we analyzed, we used package unmarked (XX Fiske and Chandler 2011) in Program R (Cite XX) to construct hypothesis-based models of initial abundance (Ni,1) with individual site covariates (xh) chosen based on a priori knowledge of the species of interest and the study system.
-Following the degree of freedom spending approach described by Giudice and Fieberg (2012XX), we chose not to include covariate interactions in our abundance models because of the small sample size of our data.
+Following the degree of freedom spending approach described by Giudice et al. (2012XX), we chose not to include covariate interactions in our abundance models because of the small sample size of our data.
 We replicated each initial abundance model using Poisson, negative binomial, and zero-inflated Poisson distributions to determine the best fit for our data.
 Models were subsequently ranked based on Akaike information criterion (AIC) and ΔAIC values and only the best-ranked model was included in subsequent steps (Fondell et al. 2008 in Arnold 2010).
 For both of our avian target species (lark sparrow and eastern towhee), we then used the best-ranked initial abundance model to rank detection covariate models (xh,i,t).
 This variable selection process followed the example given in the supplementary material of Hostetler and Chandler (2015).

 Although we conducted the same initial modeling step and followed the same general strategy described above for all of our analyses, our specific methodology differed slightly for both of our invertebrate species (Leonard’s skipper and northern barrens tiger beetle).
-In order to account for violations of the models’ assumptions given species ecology and our survey techniques, we conducted all subsequent modeling for invertebrates using a Bayesian model-based approach.
+To account for violations of the models’ assumptions given species ecology and our survey techniques, we conducted all subsequent modeling for invertebrates using a Bayesian hierarchical modeling approach.
 Briefly, we modified the model structure to relax model restrictions including the closure assumption and the assumption that detection probability was invariant across the three replications within each survey period.
-The closure assumption was violated given that invertebrate abundance varies within one growing season (e.g., hatch and mortality cycles), and detection probability needed to vary by replicates (periods within a single survey event) given the meandering search process.
+The closure assumption was violated given that invertebrate abundance varies within one growing season due to hatching and mortality cycles, and detection probability needed to vary among replicates given the meandering search process that was followed for replicate surveys.
 (For both invertebrate species, surveyors had conducted targeted wandering transects focused on appropriate patches of habitat and made an effort to not repeatedly traverse the same ground.)
 In the model-based approach, we assumed that plot abundance in each year and survey period (Nh,i) was a function of whether the plot was occupied (zh) and plot-level habitat covariates (xh):

 Nh,i=zh*Nh,i